centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 ---
 title: Integrating Centra with an ERP system
 altTitle: ERP integration
-excerpt: Centra cen be configured to integrate with your Enterprise Resource Planning system using SOAP API.
+excerpt: Centra can be configured to integrate with your Enterprise Resource Planning system using SOAP API.
 Click here to see how to perform most common operations on Products, Markets, Warehouses, Stock, Orders, Shipments and Returns in both B2B and B2C sales.
 taxonomy:
   category: docs
 ---

 # Introduction

-Centra is built to integrate with External Resource Planning systems.
+Centra is built to integrate with Enterprise Resource Planning systems.
 To facilitate this, Centra offers an API especially designed for the purpose, Centra's SOAP API.
 The API offers convenience functions to make it as easy as possible to integrate an ERP system.
 Unlike Centra's other JSON-based APIs this API uses an XML protocol, following the industry standard for ERP data exchange.

 [notice-box=info]This guide assumes product data is coming from an ERP system.
 If there is a Product Information Management (PIM) system implemented, the product data can be fed from that system instead.[/notice-box]